briandong/projGen/README.md

 #### Publish

-For better flexibility and neater source code control, all the code is published to 'out/src' directory before use (compile/run).
+All the code is published to 'out/src' directory before use (compile/run).
 So the project file structure after

 > rake publish